AppGharage/Epay-Docs/source/docs/quick-setup.md

 ## Quick Setup
 Try the Epay API in minutes.
 Create your first integration, generate API access token, charge a customer and more by following the steps below.

-In order to start using Epay’s APIs to receive and/or disburse payments, you would need to have an Epay Account.
+In order to start using Epay’s APIs to receive and / or disburse payments, you would need to have an Epay Account.
 Head over to our [Signup page](https://epaygh.com/register) to create a new Epay account.

 > Kindly note that your `email` and `telephone` will be verified before you get access to your account.

 ---

 ### 1. Create Integration
-To be able to use our APIs you will first need to create an Integration.
+To be able to use our APIs, you will first need to create an Integration.
 The integration you create gives you an **app_id** and **app_secret** to generate an API access token.

 To create an Integration;
 - Head over to your Dashboard